How to Grow Tomato Plant | How to Make Tomato Plants Grow Faster

 Seasons of Planting

-Take some fresh organic tomatoes,(prefer Heirloom varieties) cut them into slices.
+Take some fresh organic tomatoes,(prefer Heirloom varieties) and cut them into slices.
 Or use fresh seeds from the market.

 Take a small pot with drainage holes at the bottom.
 Fill it with the potting mix.
 You can use seed starting mix for that or just mix 60% normal garden soil plus 40% vermicompost.